Sisters in Crime: History

 In 1997, SinC joined the Authors' Coalition of America (AC), to support international copyright distributions of members' work.
 This achievement took place under the leadership of SinC president Annette Meyers, and is recognized as a turning point for the organization which had minimal funding and financial resources until this point.
 In 2010, SinC established the "We Love Libraries!"
 Program, a grant program providing book-buying funds to American libraries, and the "We Love Bookstores" program which provides funds to local bookstores.
 The organization also provides academic research grants, emergency grant programs to support writers in times of financial struggle, and numerous webinars and write-in events.
 The organization also has its own podcast, "Sisters in Crime Writers' Podcast", a biannual journal "SinC Bulletin", and an online merchandise store.

 In an effort to better acknowledge the diversity of SinC membership and welcome writers of different backgrounds and identities, the organization has revised its mission statement several times to be more inclusive.
 The organization hosts Frankie's List, an ongoing reference list of crime writers from historically marginalized communities.
 The list is named for its creator, Frankie Y. Bailey, SinC's first African-American president.
 Sherry Harris (2018-2019 President) established the Pride Award, a grant to an emerging LGBTQ+ crime fiction writer.
 The organization also administers The Eleanor Taylor Bland Crime Fiction Writer of Color Award.

-These are Sisters in Crime's current (2025) mission, vision, and core values as they appear on the organization's website:

-Mission: Sisters in Crime was founded in 1986 to promote the ongoing advancement, recognition, and professional development of women crime writers.

-Vision: Sisters in Crime sets standards for itself, its members, and the crime writing community.
-Through advocacy, programming, and leadership, SinC empowers and supports all crime writers regardless of genre or place on their career trajectory.